 Depending on the product line, shingles come with warranties lasting anywhere from 20 to 30 years, though builders in the field say the numbers are often shorter depending on the location of the country and maintenance.

 The asphalt roofing industry makes a good case for its product being No. 1 because its product is No. 1.
-Industry estimates claim four out of five roofs are covered with asphalt, though if you drive around most subdivisions—new or established—that number seems woefully low.
+Industry estimates claim four out of five roofs are covered with asphaltweaetxdyvaydzcwq, though if you drive around most subdivisions—new or established—that number seems woefully low.

 Asphalt’s market share notwithstanding, the metal people say their product is much better.
 According to the Metal Roofing Alliance in Belfair, Wash., “Longevity is one of the top reasons consumers report choosing metal roofing for their homes.”
 The group says “metal roofing can last as long as 50 years or more, requiring very little maintenance and looking beautiful all the while.”